Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Los Angeles Rams (3-0) take a three-game winning streak into a matchup with the Arizona Cardinals (3-0), winners of three straight, on Sunday, October 3, 2021 at SoFi Stadium.
-Los Angeles is a 5.5-point favorite in the contest.
-The over/under is 53.5 for the game.
+The Los Angeles Rams (3-0) take the field as 4.5-point favorites against the Arizona Cardinals (3-0) on Sunday, October 3, 2021 at SoFi Stadium.
+Both teams are riding three-game winning streaks.
+The total is 54.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.